Romsey

+Romsey (/ˈrɒmzi/ ROM-zee) is a town in the Test Valley district of Hampshire, England.
 The town is situated 7 mi northwest of Southampton, 11 mi southwest of Winchester and 17 mi southeast of Salisbury.
 It sits on the outskirts of the New Forest, just over 3 mi northeast of its eastern edge.
-The population of Romsey was 14,768 at the 2011 Census.
+The population of Romsey was 14,768 at the 2011 census.

 Romsey is one of the principal towns in the Test Valley Borough and lies on the River Test, which is known for fly fishing, predominantly trout.
 In 2019, the town centre underwent substantial remodelling, removing the roundabout around the statue of Lord Palmerston, and creating a pedestrianised area.

-Romsey is twinned with Paimpol in Brittany (France), Battenberg in Germany and Treviglio in Italy.